Skip to main content

 What Is Mold and Why Is It a Problem?

-Mold is a type of fungus that grows in damp, poorly ventilated areas.
-It thrives on materials like wood, drywall, fabric, and insulation.
+Mold is a type of fungus that develops in damp and poorly ventilated regions.
+It flourishes on materials like wood, drywall, fabric, and insulation.
 Exposure to mold can lead to:

 • Allergic reactions